Sailing to Grand Turk, Turks and Caicos

 In addition to enjoying our meals, the wine and WIFI were great too.
-The waitresses were fantastic and the locals all asked us how were doing and whether we liked the island or not.
-One woman said ,‘if you have any problems, you let me know because it’s very important to us that you enjoy your visit’.
+The waitresses were fantastic and the locals all asked us how we were doing and whether we liked the island or not.
+One woman said,‘if you have any problems, you let me know because it’s very important to us that you enjoy your visit’.

 While leaving the restaurant we noticed a golf cart hire option.
 Our plan was to get up the next morning, do our routine stuff (clean, fix things, etc.) and then head back to land to explore the island.

-The following day, after a lovely nights sleep, we all woke and went for a snorkel
+The following day, after a lovely night’s sleep, we all woke and went snorkeling

-We found one Stingray, two Barracuda’s (with teeth showing!), several long fish around 3” with a 2” needle at the end of their nose – and on the nose was a big red ball.
-There were loads of blue, yellow and orange fish.
-It was great to just jump off the boat and enjoy our sea friends below us.
+We found one Stingray, two Barracuda (with teeth showing!), several long fish around 3” with a 2” needle at the end of their nose – and on the nose was a big red ball.
+There were loads of blue, yellow, and orange fish.
+It was great to jump off the boat and enjoy our sea friends below us.

 On another snorkel at the same location, Kyle found a stingray and Simon and Sienna came across a baby nurse shark – about 3” long.

-We tried to find another place to bring the dingy up but the restaurant seemed like our only option.
-We could have beached the boat anywhere but with the tides we didn’t know how far to bring it up nor did we necessarily have to strength to carry it too far.
+We tried to find another place to bring the dinghy up but the restaurant seemed like our only option.
+We could have beached the boat anywhere but with the tides, we didn’t know how far to bring it up nor did we necessarily have to strength to carry it too far.

-It’s one thing to neglect locking a dingy and it’s another to not secure it to something on land!
+It’s one thing to neglect to lock a dinghy and it’s another to not secure it to something on land!

-Considering our dingy is brand new I was not going to take the chance of having the tide take it to sea
+Considering our dinghy is brand new I was not going to take the chance of having the tide take it to sea

 So…once again, we enjoyed a meal at the same restaurant again.
 We all had sandwiches and they were divine.
 Sienna used the pool while Simon looked at charts and downloaded any maps we needed.
 Kyle and I checked out Facebook and I answered some emails.